tieniber/mendix-CssSelectorHelperWidget/README.md

 Style a specific table or group box or elements within a container

 ##Features And Limitations
 Set an attribute on the previous sibling node in the DOM to allow CSS selection styling on it.
+This can also be done dynamically using the context aware version.

+Note that this widget can be used in offline apps too.

 ##Installation
 Normal installation using the App Store.